Ferdinand von Mueller: Recognition

+Correspondence

+Mueller's surviving inwards and outwards correspondence is being published on line.

+Publications

 He published 11 volumes of Fragmenta phytographiae Australiae (1862–1881), two volumes of the Plants of Victoria (1860–1865), and other books on the Eucalyptus, Myoporaceae, Acacia, and Salsolaceae, all profusely illustrated.
 He also co-operated in the production of George Bentham's Flora Australiensis.
 He described many novel plant species sent by botanists from other parts of Australia, notably Maurice William Holtze from the Northern Territory, and encouraged settlers to send plants to him.

-Women were key contributors to his collections.
-Two hundred twenty-five women and girls, the youngest of which was six years of age, collected plant specimens and mailed them to Mueller for cataloging.
-These women included Louisa Atkinson, Sarah Brooks, and Flora Mary Campbell.
-He took a leading part in promoting Australian exploration, especially the Burke and Wills expedition, which was the first to cross the continent, and in the various attempts to unravel the mystery which attended the fate of his fellow countryman Ludwig Leichhardt (1813–1848).
+Mueller published an educational exsiccata with the title Educational collections of Australian plants (1873–1876) and was able to distribute three fascicles in about 50 institutions.